Tanystropheus: Predation

 While long necks were a successful evolutionary strategy for many marine reptile clades during the Mesozoic, they also increased the animals' vulnerability to predation.
 Spiekman and Mujal (2023) investigated two Tanystropheus fossils (PIMUZ T 2819 and PIMUZ T 3901), each consisting solely of a skull attached to an articulated partial neck.
 PIMUZ T 2819 (a large specimen of T. hydroides) is preserved up to cervical vertebra 10, which is splintered by punctures and scoring.
 The shape of the marks indicate that the neck was severed in two rapid bites by a predator attacking from above and behind.
 A similar predation attempt occurred against PIMUZ T 3901 (the Meride Limestone specimen of T. longobardicus), which was bitten at cervical 5 and severed at cervical 7.

 The authors further suggested that since the decapitation occurred in the mid-section of the neck, this was likely an optimal target due to its distance from the head and the muscular base of the neck.
-While many contemporary marine reptiles were capable of attacking PIMUZ T 3901, only the largest predators of the Besano Formation could have attacked PIMUZ T 2819.
+While many marine predators were capable of attacking PIMUZ T 3901, only the largest predators of the Besano Formation could have attacked PIMUZ T 2819.
 Paranothosaurus giganteus, Cymbospondylus buchseri, and Helveticosaurus zollingeri are all candidates for the latter case.